 I survived a violent rape attempt by a friend, which left me badly scratched, bleeding, shaken, and humiliated.

 I experienced several stalking situations involving random men following me home after I got off the city bus or train and even following me when I’d change trains or buses.
-I tested this with a friend, one time, by getting off at a random place and the male following me, suddenly got up and exited the train there, also.
 In addition, a man, who was in his mid to late twenties, came into the store I worked at in a shopping mall and took it upon himself to aggressively shove me into a back storage room to kiss me, when I was the only employee working at the store that night.
 Thankfully this incident was prevented from developing further, as customers came into the store and I was able to escape to assist them, while this man fled.
 Afterwards, this same man would call my workplace to comment on the outfit I was wearing and how I looked, to both me and my coworkers, from an unseen location, on numerous occasions.

-As these instances of harassment increased, so did the mental issues I experienced, which culminated in me receiving a diagnosis of Social Anxiety Disorder and Obsessive Compulsive Disorder.
+As these instances of harassment increased, so did the stress and mental issues I experienced, which culminated in me later receiving a diagnosis of Social Anxiety Disorder and Obsessive Compulsive Disorder.

 After entering this relationship with Derek, I started acting differently:

 My confidence decreased, as I began believing the things he said about me.
 I was not fat, but he had me convinced I was.
-He’d purposely tell me who he found attractive on TV and they’d just happen to be the complete opposite of my physique.
+He’d purposely tell me who he found attractive on TV and they were always the complete opposite of my physique.
 My hygiene decreased and mimicked his; my intake of sugar, alcohol and drugs increased significantly; and I played with dangerous things I normally wouldn’t have – such as the Ouija board.

-My existing mental health conditions worsened: I began to develop OCD tendencies, such as excessive cleaning, and a need to control whatever I could.
+My existing mental health conditions worsened: I developed OCD tendencies, such as excessive cleaning, and a need to control whatever I could.
 The rest of my life seemed out of control.
-This was a time period in which I was cutting my wrists often, which occurred in the bathroom, and I felt goaded on to commit suicide and would write hateful words directed towards myself on my arms in my blood.
+This was a time in which I cut my wrists often, which occurred in the bathroom, and I felt goaded on to commit suicide and would write hateful words directed towards myself on my arms in my blood.
 Despite all the pressure I was under, my desire to live pushed through.
 Derek used to yell at me from the other side of the bathroom door, encouraging me to kill myself and would fuel my angst by shouting things like, “Just do it already!”

 I was working and going to school full-time and he was a professional freeloader.

-- Upon meeting him, he had a strong body odor that repelled other people, but for some reason, I noticed it and pretended it didn’t exist.
-Looking back, it could’ve been my unhealed desire to be kind to others, even at my own expense.
+- Upon meeting him, he had a strong body odor that repelled other people, but I noticed it and pretended it didn’t exist.
+Looking back, I feel I overlooked this malodorousness due to an unhealed desire to be kind to others, even at my own expense.

 - He had a bad reputation in our community and was not well-liked.
-He was not part of the crowd I hung out with, nor was he someone I would ever hang out with, but for whatever reason, I was drawn to him.
-In fact, he talked about being friends with particular people who were my friends, but when I mentioned to my friends that I was dating him, they had no clue who he was.
+He was not part of the crowd I hung out with, nor was he someone I would ever hang out with, but I was drawn to him.
+In fact, he talked about being friends with people who were good friends of mine, but when I mentioned to my friends that I was dating him, they had no clue who he was.

 - He had a “difficult” upbringing and a questionable past: